 In addition to the transaction fees, you will also see chargebacks should any of your clients dispute a transaction.
 These are all normal line items to have listed on your statement.

 You may also see a line for batch fees, which are charged each time you batch out, usually at the end of your day.
-Batch fees are much like a transaction fee but are for the number of batches you close for the month.
+Batch fees are much like transaction fees but are for the number of batches you close for the month.
 It’s not uncommon for a busy salon or spa to have 28-30 batches per month.

 And then there are monthly processing fees, which I mentioned earlier.
 These are usually flat-rate fees that you may pay just for the opportunity to use the services of a merchant services provider.
 You would typically see a monthly fee like this for a business that does not have a large volume of credit card processing each month.